 Here are answers to the most common questions we receive from applicants.

 Jan.
-12, 2021, is the deadline for all application materials for 2021 admission, including letters of recommendation.
+12, 2021, is the final deadline for all application materials for 2021 admission, including letters of recommendation.

 Yes.
 Submit a non-refundable fee of $95 with your application.